Godfather of Harlem: Filming

 Principal photography for the series reportedly began in September 2018 in New York City.

 Reception

+Critical response

 For the first season, the review aggregator website Rotten Tomatoes reported a 92% approval rating with an average rating of 7.50/10, based on 25 reviews.
 The website's critical consensus reads: "As sharply dressed as it is smartly written, Godfather of Harlem walks familiar blocks to its own beat and makes a strong first impression."
 Metacritic, which uses a weighted average, assigned the season a score of 72 out of 100, based on 10 critics, indicating "generally favorable reviews".
 Cheryl Kahla of The South African said: "The Godfather of Harlem is an excellent example of what modern television is capable of today.
-Whitaker’s character Bumpy is a drug kingpin but also just a man trying to make sense of the world and connect with his family".
+Whitaker's character Bumpy is a drug kingpin but also just a man trying to make sense of the world and connect with his family".

 Accolades

+Docuseries

+A documentary series titled By Whatever Means Necessary: The Times of Godfather of Harlem premiered on November 8, 2020, and concluded on November 29, 2020.
+Directed by Keith McQuirter, the miniseries examines the history of Harlem during the 1960's as depicted during the first season of Godfather of Harlem.
+McQuirter won the 2021 NAACP Image Award for Outstanding Directing in a Documentary (Television or Motion Picture) for his work on the series.